-Camilla ‘deeply saddened’ to learn of Paul O’Grady’s death
+Queen ‘deeply saddened’ by death of fellow dog-lover Paul O’Grady

 The former 40-a-day smoker had his first heart attack in 2002, and a second in 2006.

 In 2013, the star was rushed to hospital after being struck by angina – chest pain caused by reduced blood flow to the heart muscles.

-It’s not usually life threatening, but it’s a warning sign that you could be at risk of a heart attack or stroke.
+Earlier that year, he had shared his thoughts on death and why he was counting his blessings ahead of his 60th birthday.

 Join our commenting forum